Religion in Uzbekistan: Zoroastrianism

-The ancient pre-Islamic religion of Uzbekistan-Zoroastrianism survives today and is followed by 7,000 people in Uzbekistan.
+The ancient pre-Islamic religion of Uzbekistan-Zoroastrianism is followed by 2,500 people in the country.
+Older estimates put the figure at 7,000 people.

 Atheism

 According to WIN-Gallup International's 2012 Global Index of religiosity and atheism 2% of the respondents who took part in the survey were "convinced atheists".

+Freedom of religion

+In 2023, the country was scored zero out of four for religious freedom; it was noted that the president has relaxed some laws since 2016.
+In the same year, it was ranked as the 21st worst country in the world to be a Christian.